Ex-basketball star Kobe Bryant, four others dead in helicopter crash

 The U.S. Federal Aviation Administration identified the crashed helicopter as a Sikorsky S-76, saying in a statement that the FAA and the National Transportation Safety Board would investigate.

-Bryant won five NBA championship rings with the Los Angeles Lakers.
-He was an 18-times NBA All-Star who wore the No. 24 during his 20-year career with the team.
+Bryant won five NBA championships with the Lakers and was named an NBA all-star 18-times in his 20-year career with the team.
+He was third leading scorer in league history with 33,643 points until LeBron James passed him on Saturday.

 Bryant and his wife, Vanessa, have four daughters: Gianna, Natalia, Bianca and Capri, who was born in June 2019.

-(Reporting by Mekhla Raina in Bengaluru, Daniel Trotta and Andrew Both in Cary, North Carolina; Editing by Lisa Shumaker)
+(Reporting by Mekhla Raina in Bengaluru, Daniel Trotta, Andrew Both in Cary, North Carolina and Rory Carroll in Los Angeles; Editing by Lisa Shumaker)